amandakoster/seattle-201d20/class-06-dom-objects-domain_modeling/README.md

 <a id="top"></a>
 # Today's Plan: Week 2, Monday Lecture

-- Announcements
-  - Quiz 2 will be published after class.
-It will be due at 11:59p tomorrow night.
 - Go over student surveys *[15 minutes]*
 - [Code Review](#codereview) *[30 minutes]*
 - [Go over the assigned readings](#readings) *[60 minutes]*